VladimirSapozhnikov/my-dataquest-projects/README.md

 - [x]  Train and test the lr model, and evaluate its perfomance in terms of mse.
 - [x]  Discuss the usefulness of the decision tree model in the context of this project and comapre it to the linear regression model.
 - [x]  Train and test the decision tree, and compare its accuracy to the lr model.
-- [x]  Introduce the random forest algorithm, discussing its advantages and drawbacks when compared to other ml models.
+- [x]  Introduce the random forest algorithm, discussing its advantages and drawbacks when compared to the other ml models.
 - [x]  Train and test the random forest algorithm, evaluating its performance.
 - [x]  perform hyperparameter optimisation, and evaluate the improved accuracy of the predictions.